 Gruinard, a stunning beautiful Scottish island abused and made infamous as ‘Anthrax Island’.
-After some hesitation the landing and trip to the top was a wonderful day on an un-grazed and wild island that hid its terrible past.
+After some hesitation the landing was a wonderful day on an un-grazed and wild island that hid its terrible past.

 Gruinard, poor Gruinard

 Gruinard, poor Gruinard.
 During the second world war scientists took the crazy decision to test deadly chemical weapons on the “useless” uninhabited Scottish island.
-The tests let off the releases of Anthrax.
-All of which left the island deadly, contaminated and inaccessible for decades to come.
-My trip to Gruinard took place on a wonderful sunny day in August.
-It was a trip that was memorable but also I could not help but feel nervous as I trod the deep grass and bog 75 years on from the madness.
+The tests exploded releases of Anthrax on poor defenceless sheep.
+These mad experiments left the island deadly, contaminated and inaccessible for decades to come.
+My trip to Gruinard took place on a wonderful sunny day in August 2017.
+It was a trip that was memorable but also I could not help but feel nervous as I trod the deep grass some 75 years on from the madness.

-In 1942, The British government was investigating the feasibility of a bioweapons using anthrax as a chemical weapon.
+In 1942, The British government investigated the feasibility of a bioweapons.
+There weapon of choice was anthrax.
 A dealer of death!
 They recognised that tests would cause long-lasting contamination of the immediate area by the anthrax spores.
 As a result a remote and uninhabited island was required.
 Gruinard was surveyed, deemed suitable and requisitioned from its owners.

-Eighty sheep were taken to the island and bombs filled with anthrax spores were exploded close to where selected groups were tethered.
+Eighty sheep were taken to the island.
+Bombs filled with anthrax spores were exploded close to where selected groups were tethered.
 The sheep became infected with anthrax and began to die within days of exposure.
 Spine chilling footage of the tests are on YouTube video at the foot of this post.

 In 1946, the government recognised the danger they had created.
 They agreed to acquire the island and to take full responsibility.
 The owner or their heirs would be able to repurchase the island for £500 when it was declared “fit for habitation by man and beast”.

 Gruinard Island was quarantined indefinitely; visits to the island were prohibited.
 The only exception being for periodic checks by MOD personnel to determine the level of contamination.